ibmresilient/resilient-community-apps/app_host_files/README.md

 #### Building Your Container

 Once the Dockerfile is updated according to the needs of the app, it is now time to build an image.
-To do this, invoke a build command in the directory where the Dockerfile is found, e.g. `docker build . -t your_company/your_custom_app:1.0.0`.
+To do this, invoke a build command in the directory where the Dockerfile is found, e.g., `docker build . -t your_company/your_custom_app:1.0.0`.

 In the above command, we use docker to build the image according to the Dockerfile.
 Other tools such as podman can also be used.